Boeing’s CST-100 undergoes ground landing tests

 Boeing and NASA engineers at NASA’s Langley Research Center in Hampton, Virginia, have begun a series of six ground landing qualification tests to simulate what Boeing’s CST-100 Starliner spacecraft and crew may experience during a landing in the American Southwest after returning from the International Space Station.

 These tests consist of a CST-100 mockup being dropped from approximately 30 feet (roughly 9 meters) into the air over a pad filled with dirt.
 Six attached airbags absorb much of the landing impact and help to stabilize the spacecraft.

-According to Boeing test engineer Preston Ferguson, the team at Langley is simulating the highest possible landing velocities and angles the spacecraft could experience during its landing.
+In a NASA news release, Boeing test engineer Preston Ferguson said the team at Langley is simulating the highest possible landing velocities and angles the spacecraft could experience during its landing.

-“We have to verify the capability of landing at enveloping capsule and soil conditions to make sure that the vehicle will be stable and that the crew will be safe under expected parachute landing conditions,” Ferguson stated in a NASA article.
+“We have to verify the capability of landing at enveloping capsule and soil conditions to make sure that the vehicle will be stable and that the crew will be safe under expected parachute landing conditions,” Ferguson said.

 Starliner will initially be sent aloft atop a United Launch Alliance (ULA) Atlas V 422 rocket from Cape Canaveral Air Force Station’s Space Launch Complex 41 located in Florida.

 Eric Shear is a recent graduate from York University, honors bachelor in space science.
 Before that, Shear studied mechanical engineering at Tacoma Community College.
 During this time, Shear helped develop the HYDROS water-electrolysis propulsion system at Tethers Unlimited and led a microgravity experiment on the Weightless Wonder parabolic aircraft.
 Shear has worked for an extended period of time to both enable and promote space flight awareness.
 Shear agreed to contribute to SpaceFlight Insider’s efforts so that he could provide extra insight into interplanetary missions, both past and present.